-When we combine the top two answers (primary and secondary), we can see that John is close most of the time.
-By a greater understanding of the correct or best approach, John would enhance his sales.
+When we combine the top two answers (primary and secondary), we can see that this person is close most of the time.
+With a greater understanding of the correct or best approach, this person would enhance the sales process and achieve greater results.